nshawn4675/nshawn4675.github.io/_posts/2021-01-28-Smallest-String-With-A-Given-Numeric-Value.md

 ---
 layout: post
 title: "[LeetCode January Challange] Day 28 - Smallest String With A Given Numeric Value"
 date: 2021-01-28 00:00:00 +0800
-categories: jekyll update
+categories: LeetCode
-tags: [LeetCode, Medium, Greedy, Lendingkart]
+tags: [Medium, String, Greedy, Lendingkart, C++]
 ---
 The **numeric value** of a **lowercase character** is defined as its position <font color="red">(1-indexed)</font> in the alphabet, so the numeric value of <font color="red">a</font> is <font color="red">1</font>, the numeric value of <font color="red">b</font> is <font color="red">2</font>, the numeric value of <font color="red">c</font> is <font color="red">3</font>, and so on.